Firstborn/Craft-CMS-Migration-Manager/README.md

 - migrationManager_fields.exportField
 - migrationManager_fields.importField

-For export field values for custom field types use:
+To export content field values for custom field types use (ideal for complex fieldtype data structures).
-- migrationManager_entriesContent.exportField
-- migrationManager_categoriesContent.exportField
-- migrationManager_globalsContent.exportField
-- migrationManager_usersContent.exportField
+- migrationManager_fields.exportFieldContent

 Any values in the field data that contains id's should be converted to handles/slug or some string based value that can be looked up on the destination site without depending on matching id values as id values can differ between website database instances.

-For importing custom fields the exported value should match the fields required input structure.
+For importing custom fields the imported value should match the fields required input structure.
 Check the field type's fieldtypes/[type] `prepValueFromPost` and `prepValue` methods for help on determining the correct structure.

 When using events to modify the import/export of a field be sure to set `$event->performAction = false;` to prevent the default field action from happening.
 The value you want to be exported/imported must be assigned to the `$event->params['value']` variable.